Do you have feral or free-roaming cats on your property or in your neighborhood?

 Does it seem like a new cat or kittens appear with some regularity?

 Would you like to help stop feline overpopulation and homelessness?

 If you answered YES to any of these questions, please consider participating in Fixing Frederick’s Felines, the AWLFC’s Trap/Neuter/Release (TNR) program.

 TNR consists of trapping, sterilizing, vaccinating, and returning cats to their own environment.
 It is the only humane way to manager feral and free-roaming cat populations.
 Since our program began in 2001, we have helped hundreds of Frederick property owners, farmers, and homeowners manage feral and free-roaming cats.
 We rely on our participating veterinarians who give us access to reduced rates for feline sterilization and vaccination; we are able to pass on these discounts to property owners who participate in our TNR program.

 Here are the basics of our program:

-- Complete the FFF Agreement Form (PDF).
-Among other things, this agreement ensures us that you will continue to provide food and shelter for the cats once they have been sterilized, vaccinated, and returned to your property.
+- Complete the FFF agreement (found on our web site or by visiting our office).
+This agreement ensures us that you will continue to provide food and shelter for the cats once they have been sterilized, vaccinated, and returned to your property.

-- Once we receive your agreement and down payment, an AWLFC representative will contact you to schedule a site visit.
-He or she will train you in setting the humane traps or will handle the trapping for you, if you prefer.
-The AWLFC representative will also work with you to schedule trapping and veterinary appointments.
-We work with veterinary clinics throughout the county and will do our best to accommodate you in terms of geographic proximity of the vet to your home or trap site and cost considerations.
+- Once we receive your agreement and down payment, the FFF Program Coordinator will contact you.
+She will train you in setting the humane traps or will handle the trapping for you, if necessary.
+She will also work with you to schedule veterinary appointments.
+Any further payments will be dependent on which clinic is used.

-- After the cat is recovered, you are responsible for releasing it back into its colony or home environment.
+- After the cat is recovered, it can be released back into its colony or home environment.